aborroy/alfresco-genai/README.md

 >> Once this command has finished, every document in the folder should include a populated `Term` property selected from the Term List (accessible in "view" mode)

-7. Upload a number of pictures to a given folder, for instance `/app:company_home/app:shared/cm:pictures`
+7. Upload a number of pictures to an specific folder, for instance `/app:company_home/app:shared/cm:pictures`

-8. Run the Alfresco AI Applier to summarize the documents
+8. Run the Alfresco AI Applier to summarize the documents, note that `applier.root.folder` uses this folder already created

 ```sh
 $ cd alfresco-ai/alfresco-ai-applier